-Matter of fact some people are “dye-less”, meaning even chemical hair dye will not change the color of their hair.
-One day a customer “Vanessa” called in to just say thanks for a great product and she wanted to share with me how she applied and I was shocked to learn she had been using our hair color since 2014 and only did her roots once a month.
-Many things can make henna hair dye fade quicker, sun, swimming, certain products among other things.
+Matter of fact some people are “dyeless”, meaning even chemical hair dye will not change the color of their hair.
+One day a customer “Vanessa” called in to just say thanks for a great product and she wanted to share with me how she applied it.
+I was shocked to learn she had been using our hair color since 2014 and only did her roots once a month.
+Many things can make henna hair dye fade quicker, sun, swimming, and certain products among other things.

 Do Try This at Home